shrutidev18/self-correcting-rag/README.md

 - Answer Relevancy improved by 8.4% with self-correction enabled
 - The scorer works well for clear cases (score 5 or 1) but struggles with ambiguous chunks
 - Reformulation helped most when the original query was too colloquial — e.g. "who sang go rest high on the mountain" → "original artist of Go Rest High on That Mountain"
-- The system correctly refused to answer rather than hallucinate in all fallback ca-
+- The system correctly refused to answer rather than hallucinate in all fallback cases

 ---